Technology and professionalism behind the scenes

 Technical reliability of our vehicles is one strong foundation, the skills of our staff another.
 Because this is so important for us today, we make provisions for the future invest permanently in vocational education and development.

 Of course, our training involves the safe operation of vehicles and a passenger-friendly way of driving.
 Additionally, we expect our staff to have high service orientation and comprehensive knowledge of mobility so they can answer questions on ticket prices or localities – any time and always friendly.

 In our in-house driving schools for omnibuses and rail vehicles, we teach the basic professional skills.
 Beyond that, we use modern training technologies to give drivers as much individual practice as necessary.
 In Germany, we are the first transportation company with a bus simulator.
-In this way, our drivers not only learn individually how to drive safely and economically – they also have the opportunity to experience realistic extreme situations in the virtual bus which would not have been possible in a normal bus.
+This way, our drivers do not only learn how to drive safely and economically – they also have the opportunity to experience realistic extreme situations on the virtual bus.
+This kind of training would not be possible were it not for the simulator.
 Another, quite similar driving simulator is used in the training for underground trains.